silva-nick/docusaurus-portfolio/packages/docusaurus-portfolio-init/README.md

 - An introduction page with GitHub user and repository data.
 - An about me section with auto generated social-media icons.
-- A resume template with custom techinical skills pills.
+- A resume template with custom technical skills pills.
 - A simple timeline page for more detailed personal information.
-- And Full blog support from `docusaurus-blog`.
+- And full blog support from `docusaurus-blog`.

 Check out an example [here](https://github.io/silva-nick/porfolio).